ansys/pystk/doc/source/examples.rst

 Coverage examples
 =================

-This series of tutorials explains different ways to calculate coverage using Python and PySTK.
+This series of tutorials explains different ways to calculate satellite coverage using Python and PySTK.

 .. nbgallery::